BlazingDB/blazingsql/powerpc/README.md

 module load texinfo
 module load openblas
 module load netlib-lapack
+# for UCX BEGIN
 module load hwloc
 module load gdrcopy
+# for UCX END
+module list
 ```

 Export the environment variables for your Virtual Environment and Build folder and make sure the folders exist: